-We are a preferred vendor of the energy industry and are

-advancing goals to increase alternative energy vehicles in our light-duty vehicle fleet and increased use of renewable energy.
+We are a preferred vendor of the -0 energy industry and are advancing goals to increase alternative energy vehicles in our light-duty fleet and the use of renewable energy.

-Sustainable Cities and Communities
+and Communities

-We are a leader in waste and recycling management across North America working with our customers to achieve their individual sustainability objectives.
-We provide field services across industries and markets to help companies to mitigate their environmental impact and satisfy the environmental needs of their unique business practices.
+We are a leader in waste and recycling management across North America, working with our customers to achieve their individual sustainability objectives.
+We provide field services across industries and markets to help companies mitigate their environmental impact and satisfy the environmental needs of their unique business practices.

-Industry, innovation, and Infrastructure
+Industry, Innovation and Infrastructure

-We provide emergency response and relief services to protect existing infrastructure.
-Clean Harbors in the industry's leading provider of high-tech, high-temperature incinerators that destroy hazardous and industrial waste.
-These facilities employ world-class air emissions controls technology.
+X We provide emergency response and relief services to protect existing infrastructure.
+Clean Harbors is the industry's leading provider of high-tech, high-temperature incinerators that destroy hazardous and industrial waste.
+These facilities employ world-class air emissions control technology.